Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

 The Prime Focus Spectrograph (PFS) project \citep{Takada2014} is one of the next-generation multi-object spectroscopic surveys to be accomplished on the Subaru 8.2-meter telescope.
 The PFS is a massively multiplexed, optical and near-infrared (NIR) fiber-fed spectrometer, equipped with 2394 re-configurable fibers distributed in a wide hexagonal field of view with a diameter of 1.3 degrees.
 The PFS project will conduct three major survey programs, dedicated to fundamental and important questions in cosmology, galaxy evolution and the origin of the Milky Way, respectively.
-In this paper we consider only the galaxy evolution survey, and we will refer it as the `PFS survey' or `PFS galaxy survey' for simplicity, unless otherwise stated.
-The PFS galaxy survey aims to obtain spectroscopy for $\sim 256,000$ galaxies in the redshift range $0.7<z<1.7$, distributed over three separated fields (E-COSMOS, XMM-LSS and DEEP2-3) that have deep imaging in both optical and NIR.
-The total sky area of these fields is $\sim 14.5\,{\rm deg}^2$, and will be covered by 13 PFS pointings.
-Targets of the galaxy sample are selected to fall in the anticipated redshift range, $0.7<z<1.7$, using photometric redshifts estimated from the available imaging data, and are limited by the $y$-band apparent magnitude as $y<22.5$.
+In this paper we consider only the galaxy evolution survey, for which the science goals, sample selection and survey design are detailed in \cite{PFS-galaxysurvey}.
+In particular, we will consider only the {\em Main sample} of the PFS galaxy evolution survey, which aims to obtain spectroscopy for $\sim 230,000$ galaxies down to stellar mass $M_\ast\approx3\times10^{10}M_\odot$ at $0.7<z<1.7$, with exposure times of 2 hours.
+Targets of the sample are selected to fall in the expected redshift range using photometric redshifts estimated from the available imaging data, and are limited by the $y$-band apparent magnitude as $y<22.5$.
 At $z>1$, targets fainter than $y=22.5$ may also be included if their $J$-band magnitude $J<22.8$.
-The redshift sampling rate is about 50\% for the sample at $z<1$ and 70\% for that at $z>1$.
+The redshift sampling rate is about 50\% for the sample at $z<1$, and 70\% at $z>1$.
+The sample galaxies are distributed over three separated fields (E-COSMOS, XMM-LSS and DEEP2-3) that have deep imaging in both optical and NIR.
+The total sky area of these fields is $\sim 12.3\,{\rm deg}^2$, and will be covered by 11 PFS pointings (see Fig.8 in \citealt{PFS-galaxysurvey}).
+Note that the analyses presented here use an earlier version of the survey design, which aimed at 13 PFS pointings with a total sky area of $\sim 14.5\,{\rm deg}^2$.
+Because of this (slight) difference and the fact that the survey design may be further tuned, we will refer the survey as `PFS-like survey' in what follows.